-Our broad and balanced curriculum has been designed to develop knowledgeable, confident and articulate young people who have the character to impress and compete.
-It places a high emphasis on literacy, numeracy and creativity across all areas of study and values depth of knowledge, articulate oracy, inquisitiveness and a commitment to lifelong learning.
+Our deep, broad and balanced curriculum with extensive extracurricular opportunities has been designed to develop knowledgeable, confident and articulate young people who have the character to impress and compete.
+The curriculum places a high emphasis on literacy, numeracy and creativity across all areas of study and values hard work, kindness and a commitment to lifelong learning.

-- Excellent teaching delivered by teachers with a deep knowledge of and passion for their subject.
+- Excellent teaching delivered by teachers with a deep knowledge of their subject.

 - High expectations at all times and a belief that all students can meet those expectations.

-- A strong focus on academic achievement, knowledge and qualifications.
+- A strong focus on academic achievement and qualifications.

 - An emphasis on the development of Oracy and Articulacy across all areas of the curriculum.